bvi1994/marko-giphy-keyboard/tutorial.md

 ![The Worst MockUp for a GIF Keyboard by MS Paint with Main Components](tutorial-images/mockup2.png)

 In this image, we have two main components for our GIF keyboard.
-We will let the red main component to be `<SearchBox />` and the blue main component to be `<ImageGallery />`.
+We will let the red main component to be `<search-bar />` and the blue main component to be `<image-gallery />`.

 The `<SearchBox />` Component will be take in user input and then passes the term to GIPHY and loads the result on the `<ImageGallery />` component.
 We will talk more about the `<SearchBox />` component later.
 The `<ImageGallery />` component will display all the relevant gifs from the user input in `<SearchBox />` and two buttons, left and right, that will allow them to scroll through gifs.